caloon/AppReviewKit/README.md

 ## License

-EmailOctopusKit is available under the MIT license.
+AppReviewKit is available under the MIT license.
 See the LICENSE file for more info.
 If you'd like to acknowledge the author of AppReviewKit, please set a link to this GitHub page.